Belly Dance Program Group Classes

-Now, its time to become the dancer you always wanted to be?
+Now, it’s time to become the dancer you always wanted to be.
 Do you ever wonder what separates a good dancer from a great one?
-What is that elusive mixture of technique and showpersonship that leaves a lasting impression with audiences?
+What is that elusive mixture of technique and showpersonship that leaves a lasting impression on audiences?
 What do some dancers have that others do not?
 Find out the answers to these questions and more as we explore the characteristics great dancers share through customized advice, drills, and practice, to help develop those same qualities in you.

 This project will include a set of 5 mini-private lessons, 4 performance assignments, and 4 written critiques of your performances with personalized feedback and practical advice to help you be your best!